tramhao/termusic/README.md

 ### [v0.3.14]
 - Released on: Sep , 2021.
 - Minor fix: popup message will display for 5 seconds. no message overlapping each other.
-- New: search function in playlist and queue. keybinding: "/".
+- New: search in playlist.
+Key binding: "/".
+- New: wav file support.
 - Fix: All lrc files was merged into mp3 after downloading.
 Should be distinguished by file name.
 - Fix: play any folder with command line args.
 - Fix: spamming mpris propertieschanged messages.
 Thus mpris is default now.